yasinzaii/medmetric/README.md

 `FID` and `MS_SSIM` are thin wrappers around MONAI metrics.
 If MONAI is not installed, these metrics raise an informative `ImportError`.

-If you added the optional extra in `pyproject.toml`:
+Recommended (installs MONAI via the package extra):

 ```bash
 pip install "medmetric[monai]"
 ```

-Or install MONAI directly:
+If your installed `medmetric` build does not expose the extra yet, install MONAI directly:

 ```bash
 pip install monai